ibexa/documentation-developer/docs/content_management/content_model.md

 **`published`** - true if a published version exists, otherwise false.

 **`ownerId`** - ID of the User who initially created the content item.
-It is set by the system the first time the content item is published.
+It's set by the system the first time the content item is published.
 The ownership of an item cannot be modified and will not change even if the owner is removed from the system.

 **`modificationDate`** - date and time when the content item was last modified.